A dog and his human hiking in the mountains of Colorado.

 Training

 Take the time to train your dog to be out on a trail and to hike uphill.
 Work up to longer excursions over a period of a few weeks.
+This is well worth the effort, as your dog will be much better prepared for the physical demands of mountain hiking.
 Gradual training will also help prevent muscle soreness and overuse injuries.

 Leash Control

-Use a lead no longer than 6 feet and avoid retractable ones.
-Always keep your dog on its lead, under control, and close to you.
-This ensures you can quickly manage encounters with rattlesnakes, other wildlife, people, or loose/aggressive dogs.
-Avoid letting your dog wander off the trail.
+Use a lead no longer than 6 feet and avoid retractable leads altogether.
+Be responsible and keep your dog on its lead, under control and close to you.
+You never know when you’ll come upon a rattlesnake, other wild animal, another human, or a loose/aggressive dog and you need that control.
+Avoid letting your dog wander off the trail for the same reason.

 Trail Etiquette